 Very often, nodules produce no symptoms.
-Health care providers find thyroid nodules only during a routine physical exam or imaging tests that are done for another reason.
+Health care providers often find thyroid nodules during a routine physical exam or imaging tests that are done for another reason.
 A few people have thyroid nodules that are big enough that they notice the nodule on their own and ask a provider to examine their neck.

 Your provider may recommend surgery to remove all or part of your thyroid gland if the nodule is: